 Do you offer 2nd and 3rd Deeds of Trust?
 No. The Level 4 Funding only offers first Deeds of Trust on all our investments.

 Why don’t I skip you completely and work with an investor directly?
 This is a great question and yes you can!
 You can avoid the broker and find your own investors and manage the Loan yourself.
-But unless you are an experience real estate expert you could end up with a Deed of Trust on property where you are not property protected.
+But unless you are an experienced real estate expert you could end up with a Deed of Trust on the property where you are not properly protected.
 You need to understand the rules and the ins and outs of the real estate market.
 It is easy to think that avoiding a broker can save money.
 In the case of lending money, it is a little more complicated and very important to understand the rules and regulations.